DEFRA/fws-api/docs/local-repository-creation.md

 The macOS root filesystem is read only by default.
 This prevents creation of the default workspace folder on the host.

 If creating a dev container from a local repository, the local repository can be placed in a different location to the workspace folder (such as within the home directory structure of the user running the dev container).
-In this scenario, configuration is required](./workspace-folder-configuration.md) to link the workspace folder to the local repository root.
+In this scenario, [configuration is required](./workspace-folder-configuration.md) to link the workspace folder to the local repository root.

 ### Windows / WSL 2 Constraints